-Majority say it makes sense to buy a house now, but fewer indicate they
+Majority say it makes sense to buy a house now, but fewer indicate they will

 Key regional highlights: